LandSandBoat/lsb-wiki/Sol-Lua-Binding-Library.md

 The most promising and well supported library at the moment is **[sol](https://github.com/ThePhD/sol2)** (sol2 v3, referred to as Sol/sol for clarity).

-This work is a prerequisite for more exciting concrete improvements to the codebase.

-#### How long will this take?
-Quite a while.
-Every single binding and `luautil` function has to be modified.
-Some of these are swapping out a couple of words, some of these are total rewrites.

-#### How will this affect me?
-This is a massive architectural change.
-As such, it will not easily be compatible with the old binding system.
-If you've written your own old-style bindings, they'll need to rewritten.
-Since we're also modifying every single binding, it's guaranteed that a few mistakes slip in and a binding breaks or starts acting strangely.

 ### Examples
 #### Usage
 ```cpp